 Can one have too many chili sauces?
 Apparently not as I add my latest chili treat to my site, my "The Best Hormel Chili No Beans" copycat recipe to my other two, or, if you count Gail's Chili Gravy, three chili recipes.

-But this recipe addition is necessary as each of my Chili recipes are uniquely different in taste and use.
+But this recipe addition is necessary as each of my Chili recipes is uniquely different in taste and use.
 Lindy's Chili Gravy is more like a New York Coney Dog or Cincinnati chili recipe.
 My der Wienerschnitzel recipe, well, obviously that mimics der Wienerschnitzles famous flavors but for me, it's too sweet to eat all the time.

 So what was missing?
 Well, my favorite other chili dog topping, Hormel chili without beans.